Tip

 The input data and decomposition coefficients are stored in the WaveletPacket2D.data attribute:

-Nodes are identified by paths.
-For the root node the path is '' and the decomposition level is 0.
+Nodes (the Node2D class) are identified by paths.
+For the root node, the path is '' and the decomposition level is 0.

 ''